KnisterPeter/Smaller/README.md

 + Merge (default)
     + **Name**: `merge`
-    + **Description:** Joins all given JavaScript into one file.
-If not used otherwise it's the first task
+    + **Description:** Joins all given source files by type (js, css) into one file.
+If not other merge task is in the chain this one is prepended as first one.
 + Coffee-Script
     + **Name**: `coffeeScript`
     + **Description:** Compiles all .coffee files into one JavaScript.
 Needs to be called before `merge`.
-So set merge as second step: `coffeeScript,merge`!
+So set merge as second step (e.g. `coffeeScript,merge`)!
     * **Website**: http://github.com/jashkenas/coffee-script
     * **Versions**: 1.3.3, 1.4.0, 1.5.0, 1.6.3
 + Typescript